Air China Inner Mongolia

 Air China Inner Mongolia Co., Ltd, branded as Air China Inner Mongolia, was a regional airline in Inner Mongolia, China, with its corporate base in Hohhot Baita International Airport.
 It was a state-owned airline owned by Air China (80%) and Inner Mongolia State-owned Capital Management Co., Ltd (20%).
 In 2019, Air China Inner Mongolia had 19 destinations, mostly in China.
-It had an all-Boeing 737 fleet of 8 that consists of Boeing 737-700 and 737-800 aircraft.
-The airline was founded in 2012 by Air China, serving as a regional branch that increases Air China's presence in Inner Mongolia.
+It had an all-Boeing 737 fleet of 8 that consisted of Boeing 737-700 and 737-800 aircraft.
+The airline was founded in 2012 by Air China, serving as a regional branch that increased Air China's presence in Inner Mongolia.
 The airline's chairman was Wang Yingnian, serving as Chief Pilot of Air China since 2014.

 History

 Air China Inner Mongolia was founded on 23 August 2013 as a 1 billion yuan joint venture between Air China (80%) and Inner Mongolia State-owned Capital Management.
 On 31 December 2013, Air China Inner Mongolia received its first aircraft, a Boeing 737-700.
 On 8 January 2014, the airline commenced operations with its first flight, CA 1102, from Hohhot Baita International Airport, its operation base and hub, to Beijing Capital International Airport.
 On 30 May 2014, the airline received its first Boeing 737-800 aircraft, for the purpose to expand on routes to Beijing Capital, Chifeng, Changsha Huanghua, Haikou, Wuhan, and Xiamen.
 On 15 October 2025, Air China Inner Mongolia was re-integrated into Air China, becoming a branch of the national carrier.